Teenage Mutant Ninja Turtles in film: John Fusco-written film

-Out of the Shadows sequel
+Teenage Mutant Ninja Turtles: Out of the Shadows sequel

 In August 2014, Noel Fisher stated in an interview that he and the other Turtle actors had signed on for three films.
 Megan Fox had also signed on for three films.
 In May 2016, Tyler Perry said that if a third film was made, his character, Baxter Stockman, would probably mutate into his fly form during the movie.
 Pete Ploszek also expressed his interests in reprising his role in a third film as Leonardo.
 In October the same year, in light of the second film's financial failure, producer Andrew Form indicated that a third film was unlikely.